-What I like to do is combine let’s say kale with something hard like an apple or carrot.
-The mass of a carrot or apple will help push down kale over the blade, allowing the blade to extract more juice from it.
+What I like to do is combine.
+Let’s say Kale with something hard like an apple or carrot.
+The mass of a carrot or apple will help push down Kale over the blade, allowing the blade to extract more juice from it.

-Anothe benefit of rotating ingredients is that you’ll have an even distribution of flavor without having to mix it.
+Another benefit of rotating ingredients is that you’ll have an even distribution of flavor without having to mix it.

 Another way of juicing leafy greens in a centrifugal extractor would be stacking them up into a massive roll then following it up immediately with a carrot.
-This minimizes small bits of leaves that will float on the juice.
+It minimizes small bits of leaves that will float on the juice.